faizpuad/Project1-Guide-Note/README.md

     print("hello world")
     ```
     - To run the script, two ways can do: 🏃‍♀️
-        - Use terminal (Ensure file running on directory with the script)
+        - Way 1: Use terminal (Ensure file running on directory with the script)
             - The first sentence in terminal is "python" followed by script name 💻

         ![run script by terminal](./Images/run_python_using_terminal.png)

-        - Use VSC play button (Ensure file running on directory with the script).
+        - Way 2: Use VSC play button (Ensure file running on directory with the script).
 It will still output in terminal ▶️

         ![run script by play VSC](./Images/run_python_play%20_VSC.png)